 - Brush and floss your teeth to remove food fragments on and in-between your teeth.
 Rinse with warm water.

-- You may take aspirin for the pain, should NOT put an aspirin or any other painkiller directly against the gums near the aching tooth.
+- You may take aspirin for the pain, but should NOT put an aspirin or any other painkiller directly against the gums near the aching tooth.
 This can burn and cause damage to the gum tissue.
 If the pain persists, call to see a dentist as soon as possible.

 - It is important to know that persistent toothache pain may temporarily subside, but will usually return until the underlying problem has been addressed.
 Failure to treat these problems in a timely manner may lead to further deterioration and more costly treatment.